polarismesh/polaris-sidecar/README.md

       - 127.0.0.1:8091
 ```

-5. Enter the decompressed directory, perform Tool / Start.sh to start, then perform Tool / P.SH to view the process whether it is successful.
+5. Enter the decompressed directory, perform tool/start.sh to start, then perform tool/p.sh to view the process whether it is successful.

 ```
 # bash tool/start.sh